 }

-Now, you can configure the Blazor TreeView using the ‘SfDataManager’ to interact with the created Web API and consume the data appropriately.
-To interact with web API, you need to use web Api adaptor.
+Now, the Blazor TreeView can be configured using the ‘SfDataManager’ to interact with the created Web API and consume the data appropriately.
+To interact with web API, use web API adaptor.

-Note: We have performed the CRUD operation in the TreeView component using the context menu.
+The CRUD operation has been performed in the TreeView component using the context menu.

 @using Syncfusion.Blazor